How to use JPEGs to Make a T-Shirt in Cricut Design Space

 Step 5 – Cut out the project

-Now it’s time to stop working on the computer and start making!
+Now it’s time to stop working on the computer and your JPEG and start making the T-Shirt!

 Step 6 – Add the Vinyl to the Disney T-shirt

-Using and EasyPress and the mat adhere the vinyl to a clean shirt – per the heating and timing instructions.
+Using an EasyPress and the mat adhere the vinyl to a clean t-shirt – per the heating and timing instructions.

 As you can see I did this to several images for my family.